CacheboxInc/HDM-Videos/Networking/Network Overview.md

 ![](005-Multi-network VCS.png)

-The blue network is the Management network over which typically the vCenters
+The blue network is the Management network over which the vCenter is configured.
+The PrimaryIO appliance will require access to the vCenter to configure and manage migrations.
 ---
 ![](010-Multi-network VCS.png)

-and the ESXi management traffic is configured.
+The network in yellow is the ESXi network.
+Very often the the ESXi and the ESXi and the management networks are configured over the same network.

 ---

 ![](015-Multi-network VCS.png)
+Generally it is desireable to seperate the application VM traffic from the managment traffic.
+To this end you have a seperate application network configured for use by the appication VMs.
 The Virtual Machines and applications traffic is configured over the "Application Network".
 ---
 ![](020-Multi-network VCS.png)